optuna/optuna/CONTRIBUTING.md

 - `tests-python36`
 - `tests-python37`

-We execute all examples as smoke testing.
-To execute examples on Python 3.7, run:
+We also test Optuna code using examples.
+The following command executes all examples in Python 3.7:

 ```
 $ circleci build --job examples-python37
 ```

-Please ensure that your code works without any errors by running following jobs:
+Please check your code by running the following jobs:

 - `examples-python27`
 - `examples-python34`